typelead/eta/docs/source/etlas-user-guide.rst

 Etlas Configuration
 -------------------

-You can edit the cabal configuration file to set defaults, for *nix based systems this is:
+You can edit the cabal configuration file to change various default settings for etlas and the external programs used by it, for *nix based systems this is:

 #. .. code-block:: console